florianberthier/Final-SQA-final-assignement/README.md

 4. Get all surveys
 Retrieve all survey.
 Of course, like every other part, you have to integrate the tests.
 Time: **15 min**.

+5. Add a question to a survey
+Add a question to a survey by sending the name of the survey and the question.
+No more than 10 questions per survey.
+Of course, like every other part, you have to integrate the tests.
+Time: **40 min**.

 ## Project Documentation

 ## Unit testing and Test-Driven development